eesyuen09/tp/docs/DeveloperGuide.md

     * 2c1.
 Tuto shows an error message indicating invalid student ID format.
       Use case ends.

 * 2d.
-The selected month is **before enrolment** or **after the current month**.
+The selected month is before enrolment or after the current month.
     * 2d1.
 Tuto shows an error that the month is invalid.
       Use case ends.

 * 2e.
-The selected month is **already marked as UNPAID**.
+The selected month is already marked as UNPAID.
     * 2e1.
 Tuto indicates that the month is already unpaid.
       Use case ends.

 **Use case: Filter Paid Students by Month**

 **MSS**
-1. Tutor requests to filter students marked **PAID** for a specific month.
+1. Tutor requests to filter students marked PAID for a specific month.
-2. Tuto validates the request: command format is valid and the month is **not in the future**.
+2. Tuto validates the request: command format is valid and the month is not in the future.
-3. Tuto applies the predicate to the model to filter students by **PAID** status for that month.
+3. Tuto applies the predicate to the model to filter students by PAID status for that month.
 4. Tuto displays the filtered list.

    Use case ends.

 **Extensions**
 * 2a.
 Command format is invalid.
     * 2a1.
 Tuto shows the correct usage format.
   Use case ends.

 * 2b.
 The month is **in the future**.
     * 2b1.
 Tuto shows an error that future months cannot be filtered.
   Use case ends.

 * 2c.
 The month format is invalid.
     * 2c1.
 Tuto shows an error message indicating invalid month format.
   Use case ends.

 **Use case: Filter Unpaid Students by Month**

 **MSS**
-1. Tutor requests to filter students marked **UNPAID** for a specific month.
+1. Tutor requests to filter students marked UNPAID for a specific month.
-2. Tuto validates the request: command format is valid and the month is **not in the future**.
+2. Tuto validates the request: command format is valid and the month is not in the future.
-3. Tuto applies the predicate to the model to filter students by **UNPAID** status for that month.
+3. Tuto applies the predicate to the model to filter students by UNPAID status for that month.
 4. Tuto displays the filtered list.

    Use case ends.

 **Extensions**
 * 2a.
 Command format is invalid.
     * 2a1.
 Tuto shows the correct usage format.
   Use case ends.

 * 2b.
-The month is **in the future**.
+The provided month is in the future.
     * 2b1.
 Tuto shows an error that future months cannot be filtered.
   Use case ends.

 * 2c.
 The month format is invalid.
     * 2c1.
 Tuto shows an error message indicating invalid month format.
   Use case ends.

 **Use case: View Payment History of a Student**

 **MSS**
 1. Tutor requests to view a student's payment history (optionally with a start month).
-2. Tuto validates the request: command format is valid, the student exists, and the provided start month (if any) is **not in the future**.
+2. Tuto validates the request: command format is valid, the student exists, and the provided start month (if any) is not in the future.
 3. Tuto determines the effective start month:
-    * If a start month is provided, the range starts from the **later** of the provided month and the **enrolled month**.
+    * If a start month is provided, the range starts from the later of the provided month and the enrolled month.
-    * Otherwise, the range starts from the **enrolled month**.
+    * Otherwise, the range starts from the enrolled month.
 4. Tuto retrieves the month-by-month history from the effective start to the current month.
-5. Tuto displays the history in reverse-chronological order (current month at the top, effective start at the bottom), indicating whether each month is an **explicit** mark or a **default** (unmarked → UNPAID).
+5. Tuto displays the history in reverse-chronological order (current month at the top, effective start at the bottom).

    Use case ends.

 **Extensions**
 * 2a.
 Command format is invalid.
     * 2a1.
 Tuto shows the correct usage format.
   Use case ends.

 * 2b.
 Student ID does not exist.
     * 2b1.
 Tuto shows an error that the student cannot be found.
   Use case ends.

 * 2c.
 The student ID format is invalid.
     * 2c1.
 Tuto shows an error message indicating invalid student ID format.
   Use case ends.

 * 2d.
-The provided start month is **after the current month**.
+The provided start month is after the current month.
     * 2d1.
 Tuto shows an error that future months cannot be displayed.
   Use case ends.

 * 2e.
 The month format is invalid.
     * 2e1.
 Tuto shows an error message indicating invalid month format.
   Use case ends.

 * 3a.
-The provided start month is **before enrolment**.
+The provided start month is before enrolment.
     * 3a1.
 Tuto automatically adjusts the start to the enrolment month.
   Use case continues at Step 4.

 **Use case: Mark Student as Present**